haseeb-cb/fundamentals-of-gis/Content/0_Crashcourse_theory.md

 | 8 | Wind power NIMBY (Not in my backyard) analysis | Public Paticipation GIS/SoftGIS, Directional Distribution |

 ### Evalution
+To complete this course the following criteria have to be met:

+ - [ ] Test

 ### Getting help
 - Step by step process